codership/documentation/galeracluster/source/selinux.rst

 You can now begin to create events for SELinux to log.
 There are many ways to go about this, including:

-- Deleting the write-set cache forces the node to restore itself using a :term:`State Snapshot Transfer`.
-The write-set cache is typically in the datadir and is named ``galera.cache`.

 - Stop the node, then make changes on another node before starting it again.
 Not being that far behind, the node updates itself using an :term:`Incremental State Transfer`.

+- Stop the node, delete the ``grastate.dat`` file in the data directory, then restart the node.
+This forces a :term:`State Snapshot Transfer`.

 - Restart the node, to trigger the notification command as defined by :ref:`wsrep_notify_cmd <wsrep_notify_cmd>`.

 When you feel you have generated sufficient events for the log, you can begin work creating the policy and turning SELinux back on.

+.. note:: In order to for your policy to work you must generate both State Snapshot and Incremental State transfers.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^